chickens in the yard

 Best practices include:

-• Ask all visitors if they have had any contact with any birds in the past five days.
+• Ask all visitors if they have had any contact with any birds in the past five days

-• Forbid entry to employees and visitors who own any kind of fowl.
+• Forbid entry to employees and visitors who own any kind of fowl

-• Require all visitors to cover and disinfect all footwear.
+• Require all visitors to cover and disinfect all footwear

-• Lock all entrances to chicken houses after hours.
+• Lock all entrances to chicken houses after hours

-• Avoid non-essential vehicular traffic on-farm.
+• Avoid non-essential vehicular traffic on-farm

-• Report anything unusual, especially sick or dead birds (NYS Department of Ag and Markets Division of Animal Industry, (518) 457-3502; or USDA (866) 536-7593)
+• Report anything unusual, especially sick or dead birds: NYS Department of Ag and Markets Division of Animal Industry, (518) 457-3502, or USDA (866) 536-7593); or for wild birds, the New York Department of Environmental Conservation, (631) 444-0310.

 To report sick birds, unexplained high number of deaths, or sudden drop in egg production, please contact AGM’s Division of Animal Industry at (518) 457-3502 or the USDA at (866) 536-7593.